<- back to Blog

 subdomain2.yourdomain.com

-The ddclient itself is running as a docker container.
-The example docker-compose file can be found in the corresponding wiki page.
+ddclient itself is running as a Docker container.
+The example docker-compose file can be found on my homelab page.

-Once the client was set up and the config was correctly filled out, I could see that the IP of the subdomain records automatically updated to the correct public IP within the Namecheap dashboard.
+Once the client was set up and the config was correct, I could see that the IP of the subdomain records automatically updated to the correct public IP within the domain dashboard.
 Pretty magical!

 Then I briefly changed the TTL from Automatic to 1 Minute - lesson learned.
 A minute later, I could check the IP of the subdomain by executing something like this: